Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attribute sets in the list are selected.

 - [EDIT]
     Click this button to edit the selected attribute set.
+The *Edit attribute set* view is displayed, see [Edit attribute set](#edit-attribute-set).
 This button is only displayed if a single checkbox of an attribute set is selected.
 Alternatively, you can click directly a row in the list to edit an attribute set.

 - [DELETE]
     Click this button to delete the selected attribute set.
 This button is only displayed if the checkbox of at least one attribute set is selected.
 An attribute set cannot be deleted if any attribute is assigned to it.